abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

   - Project key is in kebab case.
 E.g. `book-store`.
   - Project is defined as `defaultProject`.

+## Command Line

+You can generate CRUD pages via [ABP CLI](https://docs.abp.io/en/abp/latest/CLI), without using ABP Suite's user interface.
+You need to add the entity's configuration file as parameter to command.

+Example:

+`abp suite generate --entity D:\Book.json --solution D:\MyProjects\Acme.Bookstore.sln`

+##### Parameters

+* `--entity` or `-e`: Path of the configuration file for the entity.
+* `--solution` or `-s`: Path of the target project file (***.sln**).

+> Configuration file for an entity, holds all the information in **json** format to generate an entity.
+When you generate an entity on suite, you can find the configuration file of that entity in `.suite\entities` folder of the solution.
+You can use that file directly to re-generate the entity via **Abp CLI**.
+These files are not connected to the solution, thus you can copy from one solution to another to create same entities in different solutions.

 ## What's next?

 [Generating CRUD Pages From an Existing Database Table](generating-entities-from-an-existing-database-table.md)